scorpia-dev/amazon-product-api/README.md

 }
 ```

-The score is a value 0-100, rating how popular of of search term your keyword is
+The score is a value 0-100, rating how popular your keyword is as a search term on Amazon